Hidden Birth Trauma: Signs of Traumatic Birth Many Mums Mistake for Postnatal Depression and Anxiety

 These are the most common signs I see in my practice:

-• Going over and replaying parts of your pregnancy or your baby's birth over and over again
+Going over and replaying parts of your pregnancy or your baby's birth over and over again, how things could have been different had you done x or y

-• Feeling constantly anxious or on edge, as though the mind never quite switches off and you have hundreds of browser tabs open with a constant sense of urgency that each needs to be resolved asap.
-This often also leads to over-functioning
+Feeling constantly anxious or on edge, as though the mind never quite switches off and you have hundreds of browser tabs open with a constant sense of urgency that each needs to be resolved asap

-• Developing (or intensified) need to be in control of everything in day to day life, especially when it comes to baby and baby's care and routines.
-What might look like “micromanaging” or being an "uptight" mum, can actually be the mum's attempt to regain a sense of safety after a birth experience that felt chaotic or powerless.
+Developing (or intensified) need to be in control of everything in day to day life, especially when it comes to baby and baby's care and routines.
+What might look like “micromanaging” or being an "uptight" mum, can actually be our attempt to regain a sense of safety after a birth experience that felt chaotic or powerless

-• Overcompensating in parenting from the guilt for not giving the kind of birth mum wanted and envisioned for her baby
+Overcompensating and perfectionism in parenting from the guilt for not giving the kind of birth mum wanted and envisioned for her baby; so routines, activities and your and your partner's parenting needing to be"perfect" and it's very upsetting when these aren't up to your standards

-• Intrusive thoughts about baby being harmed, becoming unwell, or something terrible happening that feel frequent, distressing, and difficult to switch off.
+Intrusive thoughts about baby being harmed, becoming unwell, or something terrible happening that feel frequent, upsetting and difficult to switch off

-• Health concerns about own or baby's health that cause a lot of anxiety and distress
+Health concerns about own or baby's health that cause a lot of anxiety and upset

-• Having less patience with their baby or their partner, moments of postpartum rage seemingly "out of nowhere" or what seems out of proportion to the situation.
-These reactions can feel confusing and compound the sense of shame and self-criticism
+Having less patience with their baby or their partner, moments of postpartum rage seemingly "out of nowhere" or what seems out of proportion to the situation.
+These reactions can feel confusing and compound the sense of shame, guilt and self-criticism

 The Silent Weight of Hidden Birth Trauma